 What began as an ordinary thriller shapes up as a modern Young Goodman Brown, or another version of Eyes Wide Shut.
 The difference is that John Forbes doesn’t merely contemplate straying off the straight and narrow.
 As in Eyes Wide Shut, an innocent woman pays the penalty for his thoughtless indiscretions.

-is Pitfall just a variation on a ‘Loser Noir?’
+Is Pitfall just a variation on a ‘Loser Noir?’
 Some loser noirs delight in demonstrating that one innocent mistake will sweep an ordinary guy into a vortex of mounting jeopardy.
 The perfect example is the aptly titled 1951 Mickey Rooney film Quicksand.
 The message is simple: keep your nose clean, or this could happen to you.
-John Forbes is more like Al Roberts in Detour in that his mistakes stem directly from his lousy attitude.
-Feeling domesticated, demoralized and de-sexed, John lets down his guard when he meets “the babe” Mona Stevens.
+John Forbes is more like Al Roberts in Detour, in that his mistakes stem directly from a lousy attitude.
+Feeling domesticated, demoralized and de-sexed, John lets down his guard when he meets ‘the babe’ Mona Stevens.
 Her casual company is in itself a luxurious indulgence.
 His interest quickly goes beyond professional limits.
 Letting Mona keep the speedboat seems a small thing but is another betrayal, of his employers.
 Sleeping with her under false pretenses is far worse.
 Mona is just looking for a chance to be happy.
-Barely recovering from a relationship with a felon, she now has an even lower opinion of herself.
+Having barely recovering from a relationship with a felon, she now has an even lower opinion of herself.

 Unlike Al Roberts, fate has not set a trap for John Forbes, who instead foolishly injects himself into a pre-existing tragedy.
 Bill Smiley and MacDonald are dangerously unstable and potentially murderous.
 Fearful of losing his marriage, John allows events to spiral out of control.
 Thanks to John, more mayhem ensues.
 A woman who trusted him is ruined, perhaps forever.

-Wyatt’s housewife in Pitfall isn’t as calculating but she does take a harshly pragmatic view of the marital contract.
-She patiently endures her husband’s immature signals of boredom and dissatisfaction but seems to think his attitude is entirely his problem.
+Wyatt’s housewife in Pitfall isn’t as calculating but she does take a vindictive view of her marriage contract.
+She patiently endures her husband’s complaints of boredom and dissatisfaction but seems to think his attitude is entirely his problem.
 (Beware Spoilers) The finale shows John Forbes defeated and contrite, and Sue taking complete charge of their marriage.
 In one car ride the balance of domestic power shifts 180°.
-Sue is willing to forgive John “for the sake of her child” but she will now dictate the new terms of the marriage.
+Sue is willing to forgive John ‘for the sake of her child’ but she will now dictate new terms for their marriage.
 The family will move to another town to protect their reputation and to keep Tommy from learning of his father’s sins.
-John is definitely on probation; Sue will decide when their relationship will get back to normal, if ever.
+John is definitely on probation; Sue will decide when their relationship will return to normal, if ever.

 Lizabeth Scott is not everyone’s favorite noir actress but she’s perfect for Pitfall — attractive and cheerful until the world seems intent on making her miserable.
-Mona Stevens is beautiful, but neither cute nor innocent in the way that would win over a jury.
+Mona Stevens is beautiful, but Lacks the innocent pose that might win over a jury.
 She’s the consort of thieves and crooked ex-cops.
 She’s also the evil Other Woman, the enemy of the sacred American family.
 No sympathy there.
 Mona seems to know this at the film’s conclusion, as she takes the Brigid O’Shaugnessy elevator ride.

 An important sidebar issue concerns John’s young boy, Tommy.
 He’s played by Jimmy Hunt, the great child actor from Invaders from Mars.
 That entire science fiction classic almost seems an extension of a scene in Pitfall.
-When little Tommy has nightmares his parents come to his room and lovingly settle him back down to bed again.
-John thinks he’s found the source of his son’s bad dreams in Tommy’s stack of violent comic books, about “men from space and torturing women.”
-But John is wrong: Tommy’s nightmares come from the same place as John’s own inner disturbances.
+Little Tommy’s nightmares bring his parents to his room to lovingly settle him back down to bed again.
+John thinks he’s found the source of his son’s bad dreams in Tommy’s stack of violent comic books, about ‘men from space and torturing women.’
+But John is wrong: Tommy’s nightmares come from his father’s own inner disturbances.
 The uneasy blend of surface tranquility and underlying insecurity in the postwar atomic age affects the adults, who pass it on to their children.
 Tommy’s awareness of his father’s angst and bitterness makes him feel insecure.
 He wants his father to be an Alpha Male warrior like his friend’s dad who won the Silver Star.
 The ray guns and woman-stranglers in the comics aren’t to blame.

-John tells Tommy that everyone is like a camera, and that happiness comes from “only taking pictures of good things” so as not to be troubled by “bad pictures that come loose in the night and become nightmares.”
+John tells Tommy that everyone is like a camera, and that happiness comes from ‘only taking pictures of good things’ so as not to be troubled by ‘bad pictures that come loose in the night and become nightmares.’
 John’s speech distills Pitfall’s insight into the moral malaise of the 1950s.
-John and Sue Forbes are perfectly good people, but like most Americans they feel little sense of connection to any greater social responsibility.
-Sue will do her best to forget the “never to be mentioned again” Mona, and will encourage Tommy to ignore disturbing thoughts that might negatively affect his worldview.
+John and Sue Forbes are perfectly good people, but like most Americans they feel little sense of connection to a greater social responsibility.
+Sue will do her best to forget Mona, and will encourage Tommy to ignore disturbing thoughts that might negatively affect his worldview.
 But as John already knows, the existential nightmares will still be there, insisting that something’s not right.

 So another Missing In Action key noir gem surfaces!
 The Film Noir Foundation is busy performing similar cinematic rescues.
 Let’s hope that the already restored Woman on the Run, Too Late For Tears and Try and Get Me! are on the noir horizon.